microsoft/terraform-provider-power-platform/DEVELOPER.md

 ### Environment Variables

-Use environement variables to configure the provider to use your chosen credentials.
+Use environment variables to configure the provider to use your chosen credentials.
 You may either pass credentials as terraform variables (via `TF_VAR_*` environment variables) or by using the provider's own envirionment variables (`POWER_PLATFORM_*`).
 See the [provider's user documentation](https://microsoft.github.io/terraform-provider-power-platform#authentication) for more information on configuring credentials for the provider.

 ## Running Provider locally in VSCode (linux)